AS OF JUNE 2020 PLEASE GO TO MY NEW WEBPAGE UNDER MY NAME LINDSEY STEWART

 Psychodynamic therapy: these interventions focus on uncovering unconscious motivations or wounds that can impact your mood, relationships and behaviors.
 With new insight you can create patterns that are healthier and feel better.

 EMDR (Eye Movement Desensitization and Reprocessing): EMDR has been shown to be effective dealing with issues such as trauma, PTSD, pain, anxiety, and peak performance athletics.
 It is thought that EMDR works by helping your brain move a trauma from the “short term” memory center (where the memory could cause symptoms and distress) to the “long term” memory center, helping to resolve the symptoms associated with the memory.
 I am certified in EMDR, which means I went above and beyond the initial training and received several hours of mentoring and consultation to ensure quality of care for my clients.
+I have experience and training in advanced EMDR protocols, so even if EMDR was not helpful for you in the past the protocols I use may offer more relief.
+EMDR is recognized by the American Psychiatric Association, the United Nations and the World Health Organization as a preferred trauma treatment.

 Family systems work including Gottman and Emotionally Focused Therapy (EFT) interventions are often helpful for couples and individuals break out of relationship patterns that are causing pain.
 With these interventions I help couples externalize the problem and make it one they can work on together, instead of attacking each other.